Aubstract/AubCPU3/README.md

 then the not-zero flag would now be set at the end of the clock cycle.
    4. do the jump if not zero

+Another small trick is the omission of a bitwise NOT operation.
+I decided not to include one because you can accomplish a bitwise NOT of a value if you instead XOR it with the value 0xFF (for 8-bit data).
+So what would have been one instruction (a bitwise NOT) is now two (a load immediate of 0xFF, and an XOR).

 ### Caller-Callee agreement:
 - The first three arguments of a subroutine will be stored in x2 through x4
 - Any additional arguments will be pushed onto the stack